Ariel Kessler is a collector of stories.

-Her mixed media art encompass lively, colorful imagery in a whimsical world.
-She is inspired by children's book authors and illustrators.
+My mixed media art encompass lively, colorful imagery in a whimsical world.
+Inspired by stories and memories.